 This is like any other trash collection route in Sheridan, but soon, that's going to change.
 Starting on November 1, Sheridan will begin a pilot 'pay-as-you-throw' program to see if it can improve its waste diversion.
 This neighborhood will be a part of that study.

 "'Pay-As-You Throw' is metered trash collection and it just treats that utility like all the others.
-The more trash you throw away, the more you pay.
-The less you throw away, the less you pay," said Sheridan City Councilman Jacob Martin, who proposed the idea to the City Council.
+The more trash you throw away, the less you throw away, the less you pay," said Sheridan City Councilman Jacob Martin, who proposed the idea to the City Council.

 The goal of the study is to see if residents start recycling more, and lower the amount they put in the garbage.
 Throwing away less means residents can save money on their solid waste bill.